 While the amount of salmon in the rivers has dramatically dropped over the years, the Columbia River is still host to traditional fishing sites, some still utilizing wooden platforms and dip nets.
 If you come across a fishing platform, it’s OK to marvel from a distance, but under no circumstances should you attempt to bother one, both out of respect and safety.

 Try This: Stop into the Native American-owned Brigham Fish Market or any of the Native-owned fish stands in Cascade Locks for an assortment of fresh-caught salmon, as well as hot items like chowder, sandwiches and fresh chinook fish ’n chips (available seasonally, mid-June through September).
-The Brigham sisters are members of the Confederated Tribes of the Umatilla Indian Reservation, part of a long tradition of family fishing in the ancient way — glimpse the historic photos adorning the walls inside the restaurant.
+The Brigham sisters are members of the Confederated Tribes of the Umatilla Indian Reservation, and are part of a long tradition of family fishing in the ancient way — glimpse the historic photos adorning the walls inside the restaurant.
 Take your food to go or dine at a picnic table overlooking the Columbia River.
 You can also buy premium Columbia River chinook, coho, steelhead, and sockeye directly from Native fishers in late spring, summer and fall.
 On the Southern Oregon Coast, the Coquille tribe typically holds its Mill-Luck Salmon Celebration in September.

 From huckleberries and chokecherries to its leading production of blackberries, raspberries, marionberries and boysenberries, Oregon is awash with small fruits.
 For the Confederated Tribes of the Umatilla Indian Reservation, huckleberries in particular are celebrated as a first food.
 Every summer as the huckleberries ripen, the Tribes host a huckleberry feast for their members.